This year we will celebrate 138 years of service, opening as a Wesleyan Chapel on 6 December 1883.

 The growing numbers led to the decision to expand the premises.
 The individual church and school room were linked to provide an entrance foyer and additional rooms.
 The school room area was enlarged with toilets and a kitchen added.
 The church too was extended.
 There was an official re-opening and re-dedication on Saturday 10 July 1971 at 3:00pm and opened by Mr HB Hackney of Trentham.
 As detailed in the official programme of re-dedication “when older members have been questioned it has been a matter of regret that records are lost - and memories, though rich, are not always accurate in detail.”

 The centenary of Trentham Methodist Church was celebrated in 1983.
-A booklet defining a programme of events for the year also included a letter of greeting from Elizabeth Sutherland, whose Grandmother (Duchess Millicent) married the 4th Duke of Sutherland a year after the Methodist Church opened.
+A booklet defining a programme of events for the year also included a letter of greeting from Elizabeth Sutherland, whose grandmother (Duchess Millicent) married the 4th Duke of Sutherland a year after the Methodist Church opened.
 The church then celebrated one hundred and twenty five years of worship in 2008.
-The last alterations were just seven years ago making a bigger kitchen and ensuring we were inclusive.
+The last alterations were just ten years ago making a bigger kitchen and ensuring we were inclusive.

 Modern lay-out of the church.
 Rooms 2, 3 and 5 relate to the original buildings.
 There is a new building programme envisaged for the future.